lappis-tools/copr-status/README.md

 > This app was built to support the development of Portal do Software Público Brasileiro.
 It shows versions for published packages in EPEL7 Fedora Copr repositories.
-Note that this app consists of a single package (CoprStatus), a PSGI script, a template file and Bootstrap.
+Note that this app consists of a package (CoprStatus), a PSGI script, a script to update information on .spec files, a template file and Bootstrap.

 ----
 # Development